 As these plants promote hair growth, they are sought after by the cosmetic industry, in hair oil preparation.
 These are found in wetlands after rain.
 They come in two types, one with a white flower and the other with a yellow flower.

 The leaves of the white-flowered variety are normally rough-textured, and so are mainly used in hair oil preparation.
-The yellow-flowered variety is smooth and so consumed as greens as it cooks easily.
+The yellow-flowered variety is smooth and so consumed as greens as it cooks easily, though both are edible.

 It is considered very valuable in naturopathy medicine where it is used to treat jaundice and liver diseases.
 Consuming these greens brightens the skin, fights infections, induces appetite, aids digestion, and is also very good for the eyes.